 I know that the temptation to take spoon after spoon of creamy butter out of the jar is great, but the wisest thing would be to stop after the second spoon and avoid eating it every day because of the high number of calories.
 Other food sources also provide the daily calorie requirement, so peanut butter can reach or even easily exceed this threshold.

 Peanut Butter with Pumpkin Seeds

-- a food processor OR a high power blender
+- food processor

 - a rubber spatula

-- an airtight container
+- airtight glass jar

-- 1 1/2 cup of unsalted peanuts
+- 1 1/2 cup of raw and unsalted peanuts

-- 1/2 cup of pumpkin seeds
+- 1/2 cup of raw pumpkin seeds